Mortgage Offset Accounts: How Do They Work?

 This affords you the opportunity to repay your loan faster.
 As the offset account helps reduce the amount of interest being added to your loan, more money goes towards paying off the principal (your loan amount).

-How can I use an offset account?
+How to use an offset account

 The more money you put into an offset account, the more interest you will typically save on your loan.
 To help maximise the balance of your offset account, one option is to get your salary deposited directly into your offset account and then use the account as an everyday transaction account.